 These terms describe exposures when someone is in contact with another person with primary asbestos exposure.
 Spouses and children typically experience secondary exposure.

-Secondhand legal claims aren’t as straightforward as direct exposure claims.
-However, a mesothelioma lawyer can investigate the source of asbestos and help family members file a successful claim.
+Yes, you can file a lawsuit for secondhand asbestos exposure.
+However, secondhand legal claims aren’t as straightforward as direct exposure claims.
+A mesothelioma lawyercan investigate the source of asbestos and help family members file a successful claim.

 No, you can’t safely wash asbestos fibers out of clothing at home.
 Asbestos fibers resist water, heat and chemicals, so they stick to fabric and are very hard to remove.
 If you try to wash clothes covered in asbestos, you can spread the fibers to other clothes and even to the washing machine.
 The best thing to do is have the clothing professionally cleaned or throw it away.